coala/documentation/Users/coafile.rst

 This document gives a short introduction to the specification of a coala configuration file.
 It is meant to be rather factual.
-If you wish to learn by example, please take a look at the :doc:`Tutorial`.
+If you wish to learn by example, please take a look at :doc:`Tutorial`.
+It also teaches how to change settings inside a coala file to suit your taste.

 Naming, Scope and Location
 --------------------------